 Samn Johnson (b.
-1991) is a composer, electronic musician, and multi-instrumentalist from Kalamazoo Michigan.
-His work often fixates on mysticism and the passage of time, frequently adapting different layers of historical material; from classical antiquity to bedroom-produced pop music.
-He received his undergraduate degree in composition at the University of Michigan, and is currently pursuing his Masters in Music Theory and Composition at NYU, where he studies with Julia Wolfe.
-His former teachers include Robert Honstein, Kristin Kuster, Evan Chambers, and Michael Daughtery.
+1991) is a composer, electronic musician, and audio engineer from Kalamazoo Michigan.
+His work often explores a sense of wonder and the passage of time, often combining ethereal electronic textures with classical instrumentation and techniques.
+He received his undergraduate degree in composition at the University of Michigan, a Masters in Music Theory and Composition at NYU, where he studied with Julia Wolfe and Robert Honstein.
+Other former teachers include Kristin Kuster, Evan Chambers, and Michael Daughtery.
 His music has been performed by professional ensembles such as the JACK Quartet, Kalamazoo Symphony Orchestra, and Ann Arbor Camerata.

 Samn started creating music in his early teens when he took up guitar and bass and began writing songs for rock bands.
 Soon, he took an interest in classical music, taught himself the piano, and began composing.
 His music has explored the intersection of these basic "popular" and "art music" influences ever since.

 Less than a year after hammering out after his first compositions, he was admitted to the Interlochen Arts Academy in 2007, where he began composition studies with Cynthia VanMaanen and John Boyle Jr. During this time, his setting of Poe's A Dream within a Dream was a finalist for the ASCAP Morton Gould Young Composers Award.
 Ever-fascinated with large-scale form, he completed his first attempt at a symphony at age 18, a 40-minute work that was recorded by the Interlochen Academy Orchestra.
 Samn also played bass in the orchestra while attending the academy.